TeamSHIRO/AKL/CONTRIBUTING.md

 ### Overview

 #### Internal Contributors (!SHIRO Members)
-If you’re part of the !SHIRO GitHub organization, you can work directly on the repository:
+If you’re part of the !SHIRO GitHub organization and have the privilege to do so, you can work directly on the repository:
 1. Create a new branch from `develop`.
 2. Implement your feature or fix in a feature/* branch.
 3. Open a Pull Request (PR) back into `develop`.